PRACTICE DIRECTION 57 – PROBATE

 There are Chancery district registries at Birmingham, Bristol, Caernarfon, Cardiff, Leeds, Liverpool, Manchester, Mold, Newcastle upon Tyne and Preston.

-(Section 32 of the County Courts Act 1984 identifies which probate claims may be heard in the County Court.)
+(Article 2(7B) of the High Court and County Courts Jurisdiction Order 1991 identifies which probate claims may be heard in the County Court.)

 When the claim form is issued, the relevant office will send a notice to Leeds District Probate Registry, Coronet House, Queen Street, Leeds, LS1 2BA, DX 26451 Leeds (Park Square), telephone 0113 243 1505, requesting that all testamentary documents, grants of representation and other relevant documents currently held at any probate registry are sent to the relevant office.

 The commencement of a probate claim will, unless a court otherwise directs, prevent any grant of probate or letters of administration being made until the probate claim has been disposed of.

 (Rule 45 of the Non-Contentious Probate Rules 1987 makes provision for notice of the probate claim to be given, and section 117 of the Senior Courts Act 1981 for the grant of letters of administration pending the determination of a probate claim.
 Paragraph 8 of this practice direction makes provision about an application for such a grant.)